K-G-Witt/project3-group3/README.md

 5. Stroke: ICD‐10 codes I60-I69.

 ## Installation and Run Instructions:
+### Graph Visualisations:
+Before commencing, you may need to add the hvplot library to your python environnment:
+1. Open **Gitbash** and activate your virtual environment
+2. Type: **pip install hvplot**

+### Mapping Visualisation:
+To avoid the **index.html** being blocked by your computer's Cross-Origin Resource Sharing (CORS) policy, you will need to run the following steps before opening Google Chrome:
+1. Open **Gitbash**  and activate your virtual environment
+2. Type: **python -m http.server 8000**
+3. In your web browser, navigate to: **http://localhost:8000**
+4. Next, navigate through your directories within your web browser to the folder containing the **index.html** file
+5. Double-click on the **index.html** file to launch the map in Google Chrome

+## Usage Instructions:
 This repo contains the following:
 1. In the **Resources** subfolder, each year of data from 1999 to 2019 are saved as **.csv** files
 2. The **project3-group3_ERD** provides the relationship between these **.csv** files